AdaCore/libadalang/README.md

 - Install the GNAT tools and compiler.
 You can find the GPL version of them on
   <http://libre.adacore.com>
+- Build and install the GNATcoll library.
+You can find its source release on
+  <http://libre.adacore.com> or directly on GitHub:
+  <https://github.com/AdaCore/gnatcoll> (just make sure you checkout the
+  `gpl-2016` branch).
 - Install Quex version 0.65.4 -
   <http://downloads.sourceforge.net/project/quex/DOWNLOAD/quex-0.65.4.tar.gz>
   Follow the installation guide in the Quex `README`